abpframework/abp/docs/en/Community-Articles/2022-18-11-whats-new-with-net7/POST.md

 ### Performance Improvements on SaveChanges & SaveChangesAsync

 With EF 7, there are significant performance improvements on SaveChanges & SaveChangesAsync methods.
-According to the EF Core team, in some cases, saving changes are now four times faster than EF 6.
+According to the EF Core team, in some cases, saving changes is now four times faster than EF 6.
 You can see a simple benchmark result from the EF Core blog post here.

 ![](benchmark.png)